choke06/Verity/notes/random_walk.md

 P' = \alpha P + (1-\alpha)U
 \]

-This is loosely inspired by the intuition behind PageRank-style random walks, where occasional jumps prevent the process from becoming trapped in dense local structures.
+This is loosely inspired by the intuition behind PageRank-style random walks, where occasional jumps prevent the process from becoming trapped.

-I'm currently more interested in understanding whether stable credibility can emerge from the graph structure itself.
+Currently still exploring interested whether stable credibility can emerge from the graph structure itself.